-Analysis | Republicans place their faith in Trump not to do it again — again
+Analysis | The fraught bet Republicans are placing on Trump’s final days

 That’s also the case with President-elect Joe Biden’s inauguration, where Trump’s supporters could decide to make what would truly be a last stand shortly before Trump’s replacement — whose elevation Trump has repeatedly said must not be accepted and whose victory Trump still hasn’t conceded — completely closes the books on his presidency.

-Another eventuality that can’t be dismissed is Trump using his official presidential prerogatives to do something truly drastic to try to retain his hold on presidential power.
-Some allies including Michael Flynn have floated the idea of Trump declaring Martial Law.
+Another possibility that can’t be dismissed is Trump using his official presidential prerogatives to do something truly drastic to try to retain his hold on presidential power.
+Some allies, including Trump-pardoned former national security adviser Michael Flynn, have floated the idea of Trump declaring Martial Law.

 On the eve of Wednesday’s scenes, The Washington Post reported that Pentagon leaders took this possibility seriously and sent word that the National Guard wouldn’t be armed or be equipped to carry out the kind of more drastic measures used to quell demonstrations this summer during racial justice protests.